qijun1993/learngit/readme.txt

 Git is a distributed version control system.
-Git is free 123 software.
+Git is free 123 software under the GPL.